 - Recycling creates jobs and supports our economy.
 As recently as 2017, recycling generated $117 billion in economic activity and $13.2 billion in tax revenue.
 Today, recycling employs more than 156,000 men and women nationwide and could create more than one 1 million new jobs within the next two decades.

-- Recycling benefits future generations by decreasing our use and reliance on natural resources, decreasing overly wasteful landfalls, which lead to the production of greenhouse gases, and decreasing water and air pollution.
+- Recycling benefits future generations by decreasing our use and reliance on natural resources, decreasing overly wasteful landfills, which lead to the production of greenhouse gases, and decreasing water and air pollution.

-But just how can we recycle more, better in 2020?
+But just how can we recycle more, better next year?
 Here are our top tips for a new year, new recycling habits to ensure we all make new year’s resolutions we can keep.